-Bill Memo: No Thank You To Plastic Beverage Rings
+Bill Memo: No Thank You to Plastic Beverage Rings

 This legislation amends subdivision 3 of section 27-1011 of the environmental conservation law to ban the sale of beverage containers that are connected to each other by plastic.

 This legislation bans the sale of beverage containers that are connected to each other by plastic.
-This ban would help New York take another step to prevent plastic pollution that harms our environment and wildlife.
+This ban would help New York t1ake another step to prevent plastic pollution that harms our environment and wildlife.

 Single use plastic products have proven to be harmful for decades, by polluting the environment, impacting human health and contaminating our drinking water.
 Plastic pollution threatens wildlife that consume it or get caught in it, killing thousands of birds and marine creatures each year.
 Exposure to chemicals that leak out of plastic is linked to cancers, birth defects and other ailments.
-Plastic can enter our drinking supply either by breaking down over time into microplastics that are found in our drinking water, or through toxic chemicals that leach from landfills and seep into groundwater, eventually contaminating ground water supplies.
+Plastic can enter our drinking supply either by breaking down over time into microplastics that are found in our drinking water, or through toxic chemicals that leach from landfills and seep into groundwater, eventually contaminating groundwater supplies.

 In New York City alone, 36 million pounds of single use plastics are used each year.
 Despite recycling programs, only 9% of plastic is successfully recycled, leaving harmful plastic pollution in our communities, in our drinking water, and in our oceans.
 Reducing the impact that plastic waste has on our communities and environment starts with discouraging the sale and consumption of single use plastic products.